 It was in this role that Esther worked tirelessly to assist hundreds of academics fleeing persecution across the world.
 Esther Simpson embodied the University values of inclusivity, community, and academic excellence.
 Read more about Ester Simpson’s life and work.

 The Esther Simpson Building will enhance the student and staff experience.
-The building will house collaborative and inclusive learning spaces, supporting the delivery of activities that equip our students with the knowledge, skills, and behaviours needed for working in a global environment.
+The building houses collaborative and inclusive learning spaces, supporting the delivery of activities that equip our students with the knowledge, skills, and behaviours needed for working in a global environment.

-Prominent features of the building will include a new trading room, flexible teaching areas and behavioural laboratories.
+Prominent features of the building include two state-of-the-art lecture theatres, trading rooms, flexible teaching areas and behavioural laboratories.